CARPool: fast, accurate computation of large-scale structure statistics by pairing costly and cheap cosmological simulations: Cosmological simulations

 \subsection{Choice of approximate simulation method}

 Any fast solution can be used for $\boldsymbol{c}$, provided that it can be fed with the same initial conditions as of the \textit{Quijote} simulations.
 To this end, the matter power spectrum from \texttt{CAMB} \citep{Lewis_2000} at $z=0$ is rescaled at the initial redshift $z_i = 127$ to generate the initial conditions, as in~\citet{villaescusanavarro2019quijote}.
-In this work, we use the \texttt{L-PICOLA} developed by \citet{Howlett_2015}, an MPI parallel implementation of the COLA method \citep{Tassev_2013}.
+In this work, we use the \texttt{L-PICOLA} code developed by \citet{Howlett_2015}, an MPI parallel implementation of the COLA method \citep{Tassev_2013}.
 The core idea of COLA is to add residual displacements computed with a PM $N$-body solver to the trajectory given by the first- and second-order LPT approximations.
-The evolution of the residual displacement field $\boldsymbol{x_\mathrm{res}}$ appears by rewriting the equation of motion in a frame comoving with the LPT trajectory,
+If $\boldsymbol{l}$ is the initial Lagrangian position of a particle and $\boldsymbol{x}$ is its Eulerian comoving coordinates, the evolution of the residual displacement field $\boldsymbol{\Psi_\mathrm{res}}$ appears by rewriting the equation of motion in a frame comoving with the LPT trajectory,